microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group_unsubscribebymail.md

 # group: unsubscribeByMail

-Calling this method will disable the current user to receive email notifications for this group about new posts, events, and files in that group.
+Calling this method will prevent the current user from receiving email notifications for this group about new posts, events, and files in that group.
 Supported for only Office 365 groups.
 ### Prerequisites
 One of the following **scopes** is required to execute this API: *Group.ReadWrite.All*